 Export Control Frequently Asked Questions

-A: In some cases, yes.
+In some cases, yes.
 The answer depends on the export control jurisdiction of the item, as follows:

 Scenario B. ITAR, defense articles and technical data: Yes; a DSP73 license is always required, even if you are only sending or transporting the ITAR-controlled technology or technical data to international waters or airspace (i.e. not landing in any particular country).

-A: You will likely need to obtain two licenses.
+You will likely need to obtain two licenses.

 The ITAR item will require a DSP license, depending on the purpose of the export; the EAR item may require a separate license if controlled under the EAR.
 EAR items incorporated into ITAR items may lose their EAR identity, resulting in the entire item getting classified under ITAR.
 ITAR items incorporated into EAR-controlled or otherwise non-licensable items (No License Required) render the entire assembly ITAR, by virtue of the “see-through” rule under the ITAR regulations.

-A: If you’ve purchased the item (or otherwise received it from a third party and it is not already in the public domain, i.e., it is proprietary technology), then access of any kind or use of the item (directly or by virtue of receiving controlled technical data, e.g., in the form of a manual) is restricted and will most likely be subject to license authorization.
+If you’ve purchased the item (or otherwise received it from a third party and it is not already in the public domain, i.e., it is proprietary technology), then access of any kind or use of the item (directly or by virtue of receiving controlled technical data, e.g., in the form of a manual) is restricted and will be subject to license authorization.
 In this case, if no license is required, the ITAR item will require a Technology Control Plan (TCP) and potentially an Access Control Plan (ACP) to restrict access by foreign nationals.

 However, if you’ve invented the item you should work with the Export Control and International Compliance office as well as the Intellectual Property and Licensing group within Advantage regarding potential controls and next steps.